werka-z/lisp-notes/README.md

 ## Basic Looping
 `DOLIST` will iterate over the items of a list and execute the loop body for each item of the list.
+`DOTIMES` iterates from 0 to one less than the end number.
+If an optional result form is supplied, it will be evaluated at the end of the loop.

 ```lisp
 (dolist (my-variable my-list optional-result-form)